 No words can describe the event that is a well-organised Model United Nations conference.
 It is not only a professional and professionalising experience, but also the perfect applied complement of academic education.
 It is a concentration of some of the most motivated, dedicated and educated minds of a generation.
 It is an eye-opening opportunity to meet young minds from around the world, acquire a universal network of contacts, share culture and ideas, socialise and have fun while putting on paper an innovative framework that will forge the international community of tomorrow.

 To conclude, the only way to fully understand what a MUN really is, to grasp the sublime life experience that lies behind this unpleasant acronym, is to step up and take part in one.

 The 19th Annual Conference will take place from the 24th to the 29th of March 2018.

 How to apply:

-Other positions: please refer to our “Open Positons” tab on the main menu.
+Other positions: Please refer to our “Open Positions” tab on the main menu.